Skip to main content

 User Tab – Specifying Users and Groups

-Here you specify which users, groups or departments the rule will apply to.
+Here you specify which users, computers, groups, or departments the rule will apply to.

 image-120.png